-Plenty of ads and commercials as well as doctors are quick to recommend a pill to tackle the symptoms of acid reflux and heartburn.
+Plenty of ads and commercials, as well as doctors, are quick to recommend a pill to tackle the symptoms of acid reflux and heartburn.
 As a result, many people have come to accept the very popular medications, known as proton pump inhibitors, as the solution for such gastrointestinal problems.
 These medications include both over-the-counter and prescription products-Prevacid, Prilosec, and Nexium.

 For example, these acid reflux drugs have been associated with:

 Fractures.
-Numerous studies have shown that use of proton pump inhibitors is associated with a greater risk of fractures and falling.
-For example, a 2016 study of 400 elderly women found that use of these drugs “may increase risk of falls and fractures in older women.”
-The authors of an earlier meta-analysis reviewed more than 244,000 fracture cases and reported that use of proton pump inhibitors could increase the risk of hip fracture and spine fracture, and that use of these drugs for less than one year or more than one year was associated with similar risk.
+Numerous studies have shown that the use of proton pump inhibitors is associated with a greater risk of fractures and falling.
+For example, a 2016 study of 400 elderly women found that use of these drugs "may increase the risk of falls and fractures in older women."
+The authors of an earlier meta-analysis reviewed more than 244,000 fracture cases and reported that the use of proton pump inhibitors could increase the risk of hip fracture and spine fracture, and that use of these drugs for less than one year or more than one year was associated with similar risk.

 Heart problems.
 There's an increased risk of having a heart attack if you use proton pump inhibitors.
 One of the most recent studies to point out this danger was published in June 2015.
 The authors evaluated data from 2.9 million individuals and found that patients with GERD and who took proton pump inhibitors had a 1.16-fold increased risk of heart attack and a twofold increased risk of death from a cardiovascular condition.